fabiand/writecache-poc/README.md

 This is done with DM, but LVM supports the same, just liek stratis does.

 Overall dm-cache confirmed that performance is higer when using fio on slow vs cached device.

+# Better manageability with LVM2
+For manageability for real, one would probably want to use LVM to dynamically allocate caches for slow devices.